KQM-git/TCL/enemy-data/bosses/overworld-bosses/regisvines/regisvines.md

 * After its' flail, the Regisvine will then return to its' normal combat patterns.
 Depending on what shield has last been broken, it will transition into the Outer or Inner Ring phases.

 ### Inner Ring Phase
 * This phase is started if the last weak spot has been the gem on its base.
-Upon start, Cryo Regisvine will start to channel Cryo particles and blast it outwards, covering the outer ring of the arena in Cryo and dealing damage to the player should they not dodge.
+Upon start, Cryo Regisvine will start to channel Cryo Particles and blast it outwards, covering the outer ring of the arena in Cryo and dealing damage to the player should they not dodge.
 Standing on the Cryo on the outer side of the arena will quickly deplete the player's health.
 * Flails its' body with deadly force.
   * This attack is triggered if a player is too close to the Regisvine.
 * Leans its' head forward at the player, with its' buds (arms) spread, and locks onto the player location, then fires a beam of Cryo from its' corolla for a few seconds, dealing massive damage to any players caught in the beam.
 After firing the beam at the spot it locked onto, the Regisvine will proceed to slowly turn around 360 degrees.